Twinkle, 1960

 Born in 1912, Kenneth Griffin Ollar, was a notable photographer from Tacoma, Washington.

-Ollar’s collection consists of a plethora of images, including sailboats, yachts, landscapes, and even military vessels — having served as a Combat Photo Unit Commander under General Patton during World War II.
+Ollar’s collection consists of a plethora of images, including sailboats, yachts, landscapes, and even military vessels.
+Ken served as a Combat Photo Unit Officer under General Patton during World War II.

 As a staff photographer for Tacoma General Hospital from 1944-1977, Ollar spent over 20 years of his career photographing newborn babies.